Get the help you need by overcoming this dangerous habit once and for all

 The Benefits of Quitting

 When you successfully stop smoking, you’re likely to notice improvements in your health within days.
-And over time, you’ll continue to see even more improvement.
 Here are some of the benefits you can expect:

 - 20 minutes after quitting: Your heart rate drops to a normal level